-Average LWSA weather data was calculated as arithmetic means from Chris Creek and Martin’s Gulch FWx stations data (Table 5, Figure 4, see Appendix for summary of each FWx station).
+Average LWSA weather data were calculated as arithmetic means from Chris Creek and Martin’s Gulch FWx stations data (Table 5, Figure 4, see Appendix for summary of each FWx station).
 It was assumed that the arithmetic means of rainfall from Chris Creek and Martin’s Gulch stations were representative of rain conditions across the Leech WSA and were used to define rain events that corresponded to Vertical Rack sample collection at the six monitoring sites.

 Table 5: Average Weather Data from Chris Creek and Martin’s Gulch Fire-weather Stations in Leech Water Supply Area in 2018, 2019, and the Period of 2020 Included in This Project